Writing Your First Limnoria Plugin¶

 directly.

-The function docstring is expected to be in a particular format.
-First, the very
+The function docstring is shown in the help

-first line dictates the argument list to be displayed when someone calls the
+The first line shows the argument list when someone calls the

 help